215. Research Involving Prisoners

 The University does not exempt any federally funded prisoner research from IRB review.
 Note: policy, entitled 201.
 Exempt Research and Vulnerable Populations offers application of Flex policy for research that is non-federally funded, minimal risk conducting prisoner research involving records, samples, or other materials.

-In addition to the criteria for IRB approval under the Common Rule, the prisoner representative must ensure the following additional requirements are met:
+In addition to the criteria for IRB approval under the Common Rule, The IRB will approve the research only if it finds and documents that:

 - The research under review represents one of four permissible categories (§46.306(a)(2)):